CDLUC3/ezid/templates/doc/apidoc.2.rst

 Crossref registration
 ---------------------

-A DOI identifier may be registered with `Crossref`_ `\ `:ext-icon: in addition to being registered with `DataCite`_ `\ `:ext-icon:, thereby making it available to Crossref's indexing and linking services (DataCite remains the primary registrar with regard to the DOI system).  **Note:** to take advantage of this, both the identifier shoulder and the user making the request must be enabled for Crossref registration by an EZID administrator.
-In addition, the user must have an account with Crossref.
+A DOI identifier may be registered with either the `Crossref`_ `\
+`:ext-icon: or the `DataCite`_ `\ `:ext-icon: registration agency.
+The choice of registration agency is not selectable, but is entirely determined by the identifier's shoulder.
+This section discusses registration with Crossref.

 Once registered, an identifier cannot be removed from Crossref.
 If the identifier's status is set to unavailable (recall `Identifier